 Facilitated Equine Experiential Learning

-In addition to our more traditional approaches, we have introduced Facilitated Equine Experiential Learning (FEEL) into our Addiction & PTSD/OSI Program.
+In addition to our more traditional approaches, we have introduced Facilitated Equine Experiential Learning (FEEL) into our Addiction and PTSD/OSI Program.
 FEEL uses horses to teach patients how to reach a specific goal and experience the reward of the journey of personal development.
 By working in partnership with the horses as teachers and facilitators of change, clients learn to:

 - Become aware of subtleties of verbal and non-verbal communication